 In my clinical practice I have been struck by the frequency with which neither parent of an autistic spectrum child presents with an autistic spectrum disorder, and yet one parent does appear to be significantly narcissistic with difficulties empathizing with others and digesting others’ perspectives.

-Narcissism as the last stop on the train line to the autistic spectrum disorders.
+Narcissism as the next-to-the-last stop on the train to the autistic spectrum disorders.

 If narcissistic personality disorder tendencies stem from neuro-biological deficits and/or brain anomalies that cause difficulties with empathy, then it becomes easier to empathize with rather than become angry at an emotionally-deaf loved one.

-I look forward to reading what neuroscience research finds in the way of biological clues as to why narcissism and Apspergers seem linked.
+I look forward to reading what neuroscience research finds in the way of biological clues as to why narcissism and Aspergers seem linked.